Augustus, Elector of Saxony: Territorial expansion

 Much of the elector's time was devoted to extending his territories.
-In 1573 he became guardian to the two sons of John William, duke of Saxe-Weimar, and in this capacity was able to add part of the county of Henneberg to the Electorate of Saxony.
-His command of money enabled him to take advantage of the poverty of his neighbours, and in this way he secured Vogtland and the county of Mansfeld.
+In 1573 he became guardian to the two sons of John William, duke of Saxe-Weimar, and in this capacity was able to add part of the County of Henneberg to the Electorate of Saxony.
+His command of money enabled him to take advantage of the poverty of his neighbours, and in this way he secured Vogtland and the County of Mansfeld.
 In 1555 he had appointed one of his nominees to the bishopric of Meissen, in 1561 he had secured the election of his son Alexander as bishop of Merseburg, and three years later as bishop of Naumburg; and when this prince died in 1565 these bishoprics came under the direct rule of Augustus.

 Second marriage and death

 On 1 October 1585 the Electress Anna died.
 Three months later, on 3 January 1586, in the city of Dessau, Augustus married secondly with Agnes Hedwig, a daughter of Joachim Ernest, Prince of Anhalt.
-The bride was only 13 years; the groom, almost 60.
+The bride was only 12 years of age; the groom, almost 60.
 August died one month after his new marriage, and was buried at Freiberg Cathedral.
 His only surviving son, Christian I, was his successor.